Get Practical Leadership Tips and Insights

 Sing Louder

-You see it everywhere.
-You see it at home.
-You see it at work.
-You see it at church.
-You see it in athletics.
+eads Down, Spirits Down You see it everywhere, at home, at work, at church, in athletics.
 Heads are down.
 Their spirit is down.
 They lack confidence.
 Quitting is their convenient friend.
-In every single situation, it’s because they are believing what they are hearing.
-They are listening to the destructive voices from a noisy and negative world allowing those vibrations to echo deep inside the chambers of their being.
+In almost every single situation, it’s because they are believing what they are hearing.
+They are listening to the destructive voices from a noisy and negative world, and they are allowing those vibrations to echo deep inside the chambers of their being.
 To make matters worse, we tend to be hardest on ourselves.
-March 9, 1987 was an earthquake of a day.
+Instead of extending grace, we often reinforce those internal voices with our own criticism.
+A Day That Shook Everything March 9, 1987, was an earthquake of a day.
 I had made a big decision months prior.
 A gigantic decision.
 It was the first day of the rest of my life.
 I was distraught.
 My head was down.
 I was defeated.
 I made a big mistake.
-That’s how I felt.
-How could I feel this way?
-Afterall, I made a conscious, thought-out, deliberate
+That’s

 Read More »